Mageking/crawler-detector/README.md

-This module helps detect if a user agent belongs to a crawler.
+This module helps detect if a user agent derives from known robots/crawlers/spiders.

 The module is dependent on the crawler list provided in [https://github.com/monperrus/crawler-user-agents](https://github.com/monperrus/crawler-user-agents)